Alexei Yashin: Return to NHL

 An October 2006 article in Newsday suggested that Yashin must "make a difference" in 2006–07 or he will be bought out at the end of the season.
+New head coach, Ted Nolan, began the season playing Yashin on the right wing, with Mike Sillinger at centre and Viktor Kozlov on the opposite side.
+That did not last long and early in the season, Yashin was back centreing his own line, with Kozlov and Andy Hilbert flanking him.
+On 19 October, he recorded a three-point game followed up by a four-point effort on 21 October and another three-point match on 2 November.
 By the 20-game mark, Yashin was earning praise in the local media for the first time in recent memory, and his point totals were among the league leaders.
-On 25 November 2006, Yashin suffered a knee sprain after taking a knee-to-knee hit.
+Jason Blake was placed on Yashin's line and went on a scoring tear.
+However, on 25 November, Yashin suffered a knee sprain after taking a knee-to-knee hit.
 He initially returned after a few weeks, but his effectiveness was reduced, and the team revealed that the knee was not 100%.
-Early in February, Islanders head coach Ted Nolan decided to rest Yashin until his knee was completely healthy, which prompted questions about whether the team still had faith in Yashin and whether the re-injury was legitimate or a pretext for benching him.

-Yashin finally returned to the line-up on 8 March 2007, recording 13 points (five goals and eight assists) in 16 games which helped the Islanders clinch the eighth and final playoff berth in the Eastern Conference.
-In the first round series against the Buffalo Sabres, Yashin registered no points in five games and at times was demoted to the fourth line by head coach Ted Nolan.
+Early in February, Nolan decided to rest Yashin until his knee was completely healthy, which prompted questions about whether the team still had faith in Yashin and whether the re-injury was legitimate or a pretext for benching him.
+He returned full time after missing 16 games on 8 March 2007.
+However, Nolan found his immediate play poor and Yashin was demoted to the fourth line.
+He recorded 13 points (five goals and eight assists) in 16 games which helped the Islanders clinch the eighth and final playoff berth in the Eastern Conference.
+In the first round series against the Buffalo Sabres, Yashin registered no points in five games and at times was demoted to the fourth line by Nolan.
 The Islanders decided to buy-out the remainder of Yashin's contract in June 2007, according to a report in Newsday.
 The contract was bought-out for $17.63 million, or two-thirds of the amount left on the contract, to be paid out over eight years at a rate of $2.2 million per year.